landonf/XcodePostFacto/README.md

 ## Status

-The code has seen limited local testing, but Xcode 6.3-beta3 launches and is operable; until the code has stabilized, I expect to find and fix issues during day-to-day use of Xcode.
+XcodePostFacto is fully self-hosting, and is being used for full-time Mac development work.
+However, issues certainly still remain, and I expect to find and fix issues during day-to-day use of Xcode.

 ## How